Fastest-Coder-First/Fastest-Coder-Hackathon/README.md

 Then, on your development machine run: `python WeatherReport.py`.
 This will show you the command-line argument help.

 ```
-usage: WeatherReport.py [-h] [--city CITY]
+usage: WeatherReport.py [-h] [--city CITY] [--version] [--format]

 This is a weather report application that was created for the Fastest Coder Hackathon.
-It uses the Open Weather API
-to get the weather report for a given city name.
+It uses the Open Weather API to get the weather report for a given city name.
 The application takes the city name as an argument.
-If the city name
-is unknown, then the application will show None.
+If the city name is unknown, then the application will show None.

 options:
   -h, --help   show this help message and exit
   --city CITY  City name for which you want to get the weather report
   --version    show program's version number and exit
+  --format     Format the output in a formatted text

+Example of usage: python WeatherReport.py --city "New York" --format
 ```

 ## How to run unit tests?